Mr-Coxall/Microbit-Christmas-Decoration/lesson-01.md

 ![micro:bit getting started image](https://raw.githubusercontent.com/Mr-Coxall/Microbit-Christmas-Decoration/master/docs/static/pair.png)

 Let's get the micro:bit connected to the computer:
-- click the "..." at the bottom of the screen, next to the Download button
+- click the "..." at the bottom left of the screen, next to the "Download" button
 - select "Connect device"
 - select your micro:bit ("BBC micro:bit CMSIS-DAP")
 - then select "Connect"